Oral, Kazakhstan: Sport

 FC Akzhayik are a Kazakhstani football club based in Petr Atoyan Stadium.

 Bandy is the principal sport in the city.
 Akzhayik Sports Club, based in the Yunost Stadium, is the only professional team in the country and plays in the second highest division of Russia.
 In September 2017, the Kazakhstan Bandy Federation bought the club.

 The city sent a team to the Spartakiade 2009 and the finished second.
 All the players of the Under-23 national team in the 2013–14 season came from Oral.
 After the Kazakhstan national bandy team took the gold medal at the 2011 Asian Winter Games, the team came back to Oral in triumph.

+Oral is an agricultural and industrial centre and has been an important trade stop since its founding.
+Barge traffic has passed up and down the Ural river between the Caspian Sea and the Ural Mountains for centuries.
+Today it is one of the major entry points for rail traffic from Europe to Siberia, servicing the many new oil fields in the Caspian basin and the industrial cities of the southern Urals.
+It is served by Oral Ak Zhol Airport.